-The following interview was edited from remarks made by Mr. Ray Hino, CEO of Mendocino Coast District Hospital, on May 13, 2010 at a public meeting of the Southern Humboldt Community Healthcare District.
+The following interview was edited from remarks made by Mr. Ray Hino, former CEO of Mendocino Coast District Hospital, on May 13, 2010 at a public meeting of the Southern Humboldt Community Healthcare District.

 How has Mendocino Coast Hospital improved its financial stability from implementing telemedicine?

 Our hope was that gaining access to specialists via telemedicine at our small, isolated hospital would result in fewer patient transfers to large urban hospitals.
 We believed that if we could safely admit and retain more patients at our facility, the result would be a substantial increase in revenue, and we’ve seen that occur.
 Since OffSiteCare started services we are seeing about six additional admissions per month, which translates to hundreds of thousands of dollars of previously-unrealized revenue for our facility.

 For years we had been hiring outside hospitalists to provide 24/7 coverage for our hospital.
 The going rate is $75/hour, which translates to $1800 per day.
 By working with OffSiteCare, we created the concept of teaming up with our sister hospitals to share the expense of having a single hospitalist provide nighttime coverage at two, three, or even four hospitals.
 Using this approach, we have lowered our costs dramatically.
 The program has been so successful that we are considering using telemedicine to fill occasional day shifts as well.

 We call it a robot, but it’s really a computer on wheels.
 The head is a flat-screen monitor, and you see the face of the consulting physician on-screen.
 There is a camera on top of the screen that enables the remote MD to focus in on patients at our facility, and to comfortably interact with our doctors and nurses.
 It kind of looks like R2D2 with a flat-screen monitor as the head of the robot.
 Now that I think about it, the twin camera lenses on top make it look a little like Wall-E!